PIYUSH-NEXTGEN/Image-Data-Analyzer-/README.md

 # Functional Description
 1️.Image Loading and Preprocessing
 Images are loaded using PIL.
 If an image is originally grayscale (mode == 'L'), it is detected and reported.
 All images are then converted to RGB format to ensure uniform processing.
 Each image is converted into a NumPy array of shape:
 (height, width, 3)

-2. Image-Level Statistical Analysis
+2.Image-Level Statistical Analysis

 For each image, the following statistics are computed:
 Shape of the image array